Occasionally a sensor needs a little extra help after replacing a battery.

 - Test an event to see if your sensor sends a notification.
 For example if your sensor is for a door, try opening the door.
 The app might take a moment before you get a notification.

 - If you do not get a notification from the door task, check to see that your sensor is reporting the correct status for your door.
-If your sensor says that your door is open when the door is closed then use the sync task to recalibrate your sensor.
-Click next to the task from the home page.
-Scroll to the bottom and click .
-Follow the on-screen prompts and test the alert again.
+If your sensor says that your door is open when the door is closed then use the Resync Door Task feature to recalibrate your sensor.

-- If using the sync feature does not help or syncing is not available for the task that you are trying to test, you may need to recalibrate your sensor by deleting and re-adding the task.
+- If the Resync Door Task feature does not help - or resyncing is not available for the task that you are trying to test - you may need to recalibrate your sensor by deleting and re-adding the task.